Partisan (military): Italian

+On 8 September 1943, when the armistice of Cassibile was announced, Germans invaded Italy and liberated Mussolini, putting him in charge of the Italian Social Republic, a collaborationist regime and puppet state of the Third Reich.
+Subsequently, the Italian resistance movement, alongside the Italian Co-Belligerent Army, fought the German and Fascist forces.

 One of the most important episodes of resistance by Italian armed forces after the armistice was the battle of Piombino, Tuscany.
-On 10 September 1943, during Operation Achse, a small German flotilla, commanded by Kapitänleutnant Karl-Wolf Albrand, tried to enter the harbour of Piombino but was denied access by the port authorities.
+On 10 September 1943, during Operation Achse, a small German flotilla, commanded by Kapitänleutnant Karl-Wolf Albrand, tried to enter the harbor of Piombino but was denied access by the port authorities.

 Eventually, after a drawn-out period of combat, the Italian partisans achieved victory.
-This was assisted by the fall of the Third Reich, which effectively nullified the attacks from German occupation, the ensuing uprising in April 1945 which pushed out all remaining German forces, the fall of Genoa and Milan on the 26 April, that of Turin two days after.
-That same day, Mussolini was captured and executed by Italian partisan Walter Audisio.
+This was assisted by the fall of the Third Reich, which effectively nullified the attacks from German occupation, the ensuing uprising of 25 April 1945 which pushed out all remaining German forces, the fall of Genoa and Milan on April 26, that of Turin two days after.
+That same day, Mussolini was captured; he was executed on April 28 by Italian partisan Walter Audisio.
+German forces in Italy officially surrendered on May 2.